 The demise last year of NUMMI, which for years fought new construction around its plant, and the railroad's decision to sell most of its holdings, has opened the door to a wide range of development possibilities in south Fremont.

-With an abundance of vacant and underutilized private land adjacent to two freeways and a BART station that is scheduled to open in 2015, city leaders have envisioned a major business center in addition to amenities not otherwise found in Fremont, such as a performing arts center or a high-end shopping
+With an abundance of vacant and underutilized private land adjacent to two freeways and a BART station that is scheduled to open in 2015, city leaders have envisioned a major business center in addition to amenities not otherwise found in Fremont, such as a performing arts center or a high-end shopping center.

 But the early concepts stemming from a federally subsidized study focus almost exclusively on attracting technology firms and industry.
 Housing would mostly be sandwiched between the future BART station and Interstate 680, and the shops wouldn't be a regional draw.
 There also was no mention of a convention center or a high-end business hotel, which the study determined wouldn't be feasible anytime soon.